Brenda Knowles, Who Is She?

 First of all, I’m a dreamy, intuitive, sensitive, deeply feeling introvert who’s also a mother, ex-wife, lover, friend and daughter.
-I am my audience on space2live (unless you’re a guy, then I’m the female version).
+I am my audience on space2live.
 My first-hand experience as a sensitive introvert gives me a deep understanding of our nature which helps me validate and empathize with other introverts.
 I also have insider information for those in relationships with introverts or intuitive feeling types.
 Yes, I work well with extroverts too.

-I’ve been writing for space2live for almost five years.
+I’ve been writing for space2live for over five years.

 I am trained in family mediation.

 I spent the first 18 years of my life living in the quiet country, complete with corn fields, animals and dirt roads.
 My sister was the rambunctious one.
 I was the quiet one.
 My dad called me Pinky and House Plant when I was young.
 Pinky for my feminine, dainty behavior and penchant for the color pink.
 House Plant because I had to be forced to go outside.
 I loved reading, playing with dolls, daydreaming and listening to music in my room.

 Too bad I didn’t know that back then.
 I spent the first three decades of my life trying to be like my sister and most everyone else.
 I pushed myself to move fast, talk fast and get noticed.